utmapp/UTM/Documentation/MacDevelopment.md

 ## Dependencies

-The easy way is to get the prebuilt dependences from [Github Actions][1].
+The easy way is to get the prebuilt dependences from [GitHub Actions][1].
 Pick the latest release and download all of the `Sysroot-macos-*` artifacts.
-You need to be logged in to Github to download artifacts.
+You need to be logged in to GitHub to download artifacts.
 If you only intend to run locally, it is alright to just download the sysroot for your architecture.

 ### Building Dependencies (Advanced)